max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 PerformanceStopwatch() : PerformanceStopwatch Object
 	Debugging tool.
 Prints precise time measures to see how well a function performs.
 Has built-in rolling average!

-		For example, showing all properties:
+		Example, showing all properties
-			var stopwatch = new PerformanceStopwatch();		// create new PerformanceStopwatch object stopwatch.start();								// starts the stopwatch
+			var stopwatch = new PerformanceStopwatch()		// create new PerformanceStopwatch object stopwatch.start()								// starts the stopwatch
 			// < do something to measure on this line >
-			stopwatch.stop();								// stops the stopwatch, prints the result (and a rolling average of previous results) to the console
+			stopwatch.stop()								// stops the stopwatch, prints the result (and a rolling average of previous results) to the console

 -